viamrobotics/docs/docs/how-tos/deploy-ml.md

 This optional attribute reduces your output by filtering out classifications or detections below the threshold of 82% confidence.
 You can adjust this attribute as necessary.

-Click the **Save** button in the top right corner of the page to save your configuration and close and reopen the **Test** panel of the vision service configuration panel.
+Click the **Save** button in the top right corner of the page to save your configuration, then close and reopen the **Test** panel of the vision service configuration panel.
-Now if you reopen the panel, you will only see classificationr or detections with a confidence value higher than the `"default_minimum_confidence"` attribute.
+Now if you reopen the panel, you will only see classifications or detections with a confidence value higher than the `default_minimum_confidence` attribute.

 For more detailed information, including optional attribute configuration, see the [`mlmodel` docs](/services/vision/mlmodel/).